BoidCMS/boidcms.github.io/themes/tags.md

 ```

 ### Email
-The website's admin email address.
+The email address of the website's administrator.

 ```php
 <?php echo $App->get( 'email' ) ?>
 ```

 ### Username
-The name used as a security name which is required to access the website's admin panel.
+The security username used to access the website's admin panel.

 ```php
 <?php echo $App->get( 'username' ) ?>
 ```

 ### Password
-The encoded combination of characters used as a way of securing the admin panel.
+The encoded character combination utilized for securing the admin panel.

 ```php
 <?php echo $App->get( 'password' ) ?>